WadasGrzegorz/docs/docker-best-practices.md

 ### Conclusion

 Following these best practices ensures your Node.js applications run efficiently and securely inside Docker containers.
-By using minimal images, multi-stage builds, caching strategies, running as a non-root user, securely managing secrets, passing environment variables via build arguments, and selecting the right base image for your use case, you create a more robust and scalable environment.
+By using minimal images, multi-stage builds, caching strategies, running as a non-root user, securely managing secrets, passing environment variables via build arguments and selecting the right base image for your use case, you create a more robust and scalable environment.

 Below are two examples of full Dockerfile for Node.js application: